 Because of this even from the first introduction through Brooke’s AAC she jumped at the chance to spend time with Callum.

 The creation of a mentoring relationship

 The role of mentor was one Brooke took very seriously, at one point taking the time to express through her AAC, “I am speech language pathologist; I am Shelly for him.”
 Shelley Deegan was in fact Brooke’s speech language pathologist and is a long-time advocate of Imagining Possibilities.
-Brooke was expressing how she now was Callum’s Shelly, a very important role to her.
+Thus, Brooke was expressing how she now was Callum’s Shelly, a very important role to her.
 Callum’s response to this was a beaming smile that melted the hearts of everyone around.
 This seemed to please Brooke as well who let out an overjoyed laugh.
 It was very special to see these two “Alternative Communicators” share such an immediate connection.

 One time in particular really made everyone laugh

 Callum commented that a bewildered sickly character in a story as “yicky”.
 When asked if he would help the character, he responded “no” since he was sick, but to be gentle with him, undeniably showing Callum’s empathy and personality.
 Everyone in the workshop was truly touched when Brooke expressed that she loved Callum.
 Callum’s response was a shouted “I love you!” that this time not only made Brooke smile, but his mother and everyone around the two as well.
 When it came time for the Friday afternoon session to come to an end, Brooke was adamant that Callum be made aware of her message “I love you, I’ll miss you.”
 Although it was the end of this week’s workshop, it was by no means the end of this inspiring mentorship relationship.